 Vietnam’s Economic Growth Projections: Surpassing Southeast Asian Nations by 2036

 According to the latest World Bank predictions, Vietnam’s economy is on track to reach new economic milestones within Southeast Asia by 2036.
-Vietnam’s GDP growth is estimated to increase by 5.5% in 2022, up from 2.6% in 2016.
+The country’s GDP is estimated to increase by 5.5% in 2022, up from 2.6% in 2016.
 As the COVID-19 pandemic is being contained effectively domestically and abroad, the forecast predicts that Vietnam’s services sector will slowly bounce back.
 The manufacturing industry will gain from the continued demand from China, Europe, and the United States.

 The same paper states that for Vietnam to meet its goals in terms of trade, it must address three significant economic challenges:

-• Facilitating eco-friendly trade
+• facilitating eco-friendly trade,

-• Promoting green FDI (foreign direct investment)
+• promoting green FDI (foreign direct investment), and

-• Developing carbon-free industrial zones
+• developing carbon-free industrial zones

-Vietnam’s Economy to Surpass Singapore by 2036
+Vietnam’s economy to surpass Singapore by 2036

 According to the World Economic League Table 2022 published by the Centre for Economics and Business Research (CEBR), Vietnam’s economy will surpass Indonesia’s in Southeast Asia by 2036.
-According to purchasing power parity, Vietnam’s GDP per person in 2021 will be US$11,608.
+According to purchasing power parity, Vietnam’s GDP per person in 2021 will be USD 11,608.
 The nation has achieved exceptional economic growth and middle-class status by taking advantage of positive global trends.

 The current five-year plan, which covers 2021 to 2025 and is intended to ensure the smooth continuation of the current economic development model, is the basis for economic estimates.
 Manufacturing will be supported as part of the growth strategy by joining global supply chains, developing trade alliances, and diversifying exports.
 Vietnam’s economic prospects have also been improved over the long term due to the country’s expanding middle class, a demonstrably healthier business environment, improved access to markets, and the shift in supply chains to countries with lower costs.